Average lifting capacity of men

 How Much Weight the Average Guy Can Lift Based on Body Weight

-Your body weight affects strength massively.
+Your body mass affects strength massively.

 Typical Bodyweight-to-Strength Ratios